cloud-gov/cg-site/content/docs/ops/runbook/restoring-rds.md

 cat tmp/sample.file | grep staging_concourse_rds_host | less
 ```

 The value displayed is the database to restore.
-To restore the BOSH instnace grep for `bosh_rds_host_curr`.
+To restore the BOSH instance grep for `bosh_rds_host_curr`.

 NOTE: These values can also be found in the AWS RDS console.
 This can be faster.